JoshuaRiddell/self-driving-model-car/README.md

-# uqrobotics-drc
+# UQ Robotics - QUT Droid Racing Challenge Entry

-The UQ Robotics code repository for the QUT Droid Racing Challenge
+Here lies the main repository for resources concerning our entry to the QUT DRC.